schollz/_core/docs/content/combos/save_create.md

 mode = 'any'
 +++

-Saves the current settings into the selected slot.
+Save the current settings into the selected slot.